1j01/wavey/README.md

 You will be able to "precord" up to five minutes or as long as precording has been enabled.

-MIDI is a distinct possibility but not a priority.
+MIDI is a distinct possibility but certainly not a priority.

 ### TODO